alkacon/alkacon-oamp/com.alkacon.opencms.registration/readme.txt

 1. Module functions

+The Alkacon OAMP Webuser Registration module an be used to easily create a community site where a user login is required.

-With the Webuser Registration module it is possible to easily create both, a webuser registration form and a webuser profile edition form.
-This is a common requirement in modern websites that can now be easily configured in OpenCms.
-The forms have all functionalities provided by the webforms module, like configurable input fields, confirmation page, captcha field and confirmation email.
-Additionally you can use an 'activation link' to have users confirming the registration, before activating the account.
-This module also includes two additional page elements, one small frontend login form and an information box about the registered and online users.
+The module makes it possible to create both a custom webuser registration form and a webuser profile edition form, without the need of programming any Java, JSP or HTML.
+The webuser registration forms can be easily created and have all optional functionalities provided by the webforms module, like configurable input fields, confirmation page, captcha field and confirmation email.
+Additionally you can use an 'activation link' to have users confirming the registration before activating the account.
+This module also includes two additional page elements to include in a template, one small frontend login form and an information box about the registered and online users.

+This module depends on the Alkacon OAMP Webform module, and requires at least version 1.1 of this module.

 2. Module manufacturer